Covariance constraints for stochastic inverse problems of computer models: Fisher inversion constraints

-For normally distributed observation vectors, the Fisher information can be easily constructed.
-For nonlinear models, the problem of the missing closed-form solution of the likelihood function carries forward to the calculation of the Fisher information matrix, preventing us from establishing directly simple rules for Condition \eqref{eq:fisher-condition2}.
+Let us go back to the more general case where $g$ is some deterministic function from $ \mathbb{R}^{p}$ to $ \mathbb{R}^q$, not necessarily linear.
+For nonlinear models, the intractability of the likelihood function carries forward to the calculation of the Fisher information matrix, preventing us from establishing directly simple NC for Condition \eqref{eq:fisher-condition2}.
 A commonly used approach to bypass this problem is to linearize the regression function.
+Consequently, $Y$ is still assumed to have its first and second order moments finite. \\